TDC Holding A/S: History

+Early history

 In 1879, Kjøbenhavns By- og Hustelegraf was established by telegraph engineer Severin Lauritzen and telegraphist Th.
 Thaulow.
 The company set up private telephone lines over shorter distances, for example between offices and factories.
 In addition, it offered telegraph service in Copenhagen using small telegraph stations around the city that could communicate by telephone.

-On 21 August 1882, Carl Frederik Tietgen acquired the Copenhagen division of International Bell Telephone Company, an American-owned telephone exchange on Lille Kongensgade in Copenhagen, for DKK 200,000 and founded Kjøbenhavns Telefon Aktieselskab (KTS), later Kjøbenhavns Telefon Aktieselskab (KTAS).
+In 1881, the International Bell Telephone Company, the European subsidiary of the American Bell Telephone Company, set up its first telephone exchange on Lille Kongensgade in Copenhagen, serving 22 business customers.
+On 21 August 1882, Carl Frederik Tietgen acquired the Danish operations of International Bell Telephone Company for DKK 200,000 and founded Kjøbenhavns Telefon-Selskab (KTS), later Kjøbenhavns Telefon Aktieselskab (KTAS).

 In 1927, the Post- og Telegrafvæsenet (P&T; lit. the Postal and Telegraph Service) was created as Denmark's government-run postal, telegraph and telephone service, from a merger of the Danish Post Office and the Danish Telegraph Service.
-Reforms to the P&T from 1986 lead to it being split into one Directorate-General and six state-owned enterprises.
+Reforms to the P&T from 1986 led to it being split into one Directorate-General and six state-owned enterprises.